afkmamun/freepbx-react-webrtc/README.md

-React.js component offering mobile and desktop browser voice and video communication.
-Wraps [sip.js](https://sipjs.com) with the nitty gritty details required make it work in such environments to help focus on application development.
+This is a fork of the [iotcomms implementation for general webrtc](https://github.com/iotcomms/iotcomms-react-webrtc)

-An example application is [found here](https://github.com/iotcomms/iotcomms-react-webrtc-example)
+An example application is [found here](https://github.com/keyroii/freepbx-react-webrtc-example)

 To get started:

+# TODO: NOT YET PUBLISHED
-`$ npm install iotcomms-react-webrtc --save`
+`$ npm install freepbx-react-webrtc --save`

 The component has been tested to work in combinations of the following web browsers updated to latest versions with video and voice calls: